bostonphp/PHP-Beginners-Book/intro_to_databases_and_mysql/intro_to_databases_and_mysql.markdown

 *A full **OUTER JOIN** returns all of the values*

+### LEFT and RIGHT JOINS

+The only reason that **JOINS** may still be used is due to the slightly useful application of the **LEFT** and **RIGHT JOINS**.
+What these commands do is return all of the values of one column, while only returning the matching columns for the other.
+Some examples of this would be to print out to the profits for all of the days of the year even if there was no profit for a particular day (and therefore, no entry in the database).

+In the scope of our grocery store, we could reasonable make a query that would return all of the fruits that have the first letter as a particular letter in the alphabet table.
+First we need to make a table with all of the letters in the alphabet.

+     CREATE TABLE LETTERS (id int primary key auto_increment, letter varchar(1));
+     INSERT INTO LETTERS (letter) VALUES (‘A’),(’B’),(’C’),(’D’),(’E’),(’F’),(’G’),(’H’),(’I’),(’J’),(’K’),(’L’),(’M’),(’N’),(’O’),(’P’),(’Q’),(’R’),(’S’),(’T’),(’U’),(’V’),(’W’),(’X’),(’Y’),(’Z’);

+Now we can use the new commands that we have just learned.
+Here is a quick example with the **LEFT JOIN** command.

+     Select letters.letter as letter, veggies.name as foods from letters left join veggies on mid(veggies.name,1,1) = letters.letter;

+Here is an example of how to do the same thing with the fruits and the **RIGHT JOIN** command.

+     Select letters.letter as letter, fruits.name as foods from fruits right join letters on mid(fruits.name,1,1) = letters.letter;

+*The only difference between the **LEFT JOIN** and **RIGHT JOIN** is the order by which the tables are referenced to determine which table is fully evaluated and which is partially evaluated.*

+Here is an example of both tables being listed alphabetically.

+     Select letters.letter as letter, veggies.name as foods from letters left join veggies on mid(veggies.name,1,1) = letters.letter union Select letters.letter as letter, fruits.name as foods from fruits right join letters on mid(fruits.name,1,1) = letters.letter order by letter asc

+Now you know how to use **LEFT** and **RIGHT JOINS**.
+I will not ask you any questions over them, as I find them to be pretty stupid commands.
+Since you are going to be using embedded SQL anyways, I see no point in adding them to the list of things you need to know.

 ### The Final Questions

 Now is the moment of truth.
 In order to determine if you have learned anything from this tutorial, I have provided you with six more problems with which you will have to employ every technique you have learned in this tutorial so far.
 If you are unsure of a question, don’t just look at the bottom of the page.
 Go back a search for helpful hints in the tutorial in order to figure it out.
 Using your brain will help you out immensely in the future.
 Trust me.